pritamzope/mini-assembler/README.md

 <h2>A simple translation of an intel x86 assembly language syntax into opcodes that generates an listing files.</h2>
 <br/>
 <br/>
-<strong>symtab.hpp :-</strong> This file contains the declarations of main symbol table and class SymbolTable to bind it.
+<strong>symtab.hpp :-</strong> This file contains the declarations of the main symbol table and class SymbolTable to bind it.
 <br/>
 <strong>symtab.cpp :-</strong> This file contains the implementation of declared functions in symtab.hpp.
 <br/>